Generic Hepatitis C Treatment In The USA

 Acute infection can be cured without any treatment in about 25 out of 100 patients.
 Antiviral drugs are used otherwise along with plenty of rest, drinking fluids and eating a healthy diet.
 The common treatment for chronic hepatitis C is antiviral medications where treatments involve daily medications for 12 weeks.

 The commonly used drug combination in the USA is – Pegylated interferon and Ribavirin base along with either Telaprevir or Boceprevir.
 It usually costs about $70,000 for a full course of therapy.
-Gilead Pharmaceuticals manufacture drugs like Sovaldi ($84,000), Harvoni ($95,000) and Epclusa ($75,000) are being largely used across the United States for hepatitis C treatment.
+Gilead Pharmaceuticals manufacture drugs like Sovaldi cost ($84,000), Harvoni cost ($95,000) and Epclusa cost ($75,000) are being largely used across the United States for hepatitis C treatment.

-Generic drugs in the market:
+Buy Generic drugs online in the market:

 Abbvie pharmaceuticals were the first to lower price of hepatitis C drug by selling its product Mavyret at $26,500 (whole course).
 It is, however, going to stop the manufacture of other drugs like Technivie and Viekira XR (Viekira Pak not included) which will be available in the market only till January 1, 2019.
 This decision is closely after a similar stand by the pharma company Janssen, to pull out its Hep C drug Olysio from the markets in May 2018.
 Under these circumstances, Gilead is planning to introduce generic versions of Harvoni and Epclusa in January 2019.
 The price of these two drugs will drop from the original value to about $24,000 (for full course).
 The demand for drugs like Epclusa and Vosevi are increasing since they are effective for all genotypes.